John Witte Jr.

 John Witte Jr. is a Canadian-American academic.
 He is a Robert W. Woodruff University Professor and a McDonald Distinguished Professor at Emory University School of Law in Atlanta, Georgia, and is director of the Center for the Study of Law and Religion there.

 He is series editor of the Emory University Studies in Law and Religion by Wm.
 B. Eerdmans Publishing, and general editor of the Law and Christianity Series published by Cambridge University Press.
+In 2022, he delivered the Gifford Lectures on A New Calvinist Reformation of Rights at the University of Aberdeen.

 Education

-Witte received a BA from Calvin College in 1982, and a JD from Harvard Law School in 1985.
+Witte received a B.A. from Calvin College in 1982, and a J.D. from Harvard Law School in 1985.